 Fashion Photographer Lost to Cancer

 Chayo Mata was a Latina beauty and fashion digital photographer working and living in New York City.
-She earned her B.A. in Commercial Photography from East Texas State University and was a photo assistant exclusively with Steven Meisel for three years prior to beginning her own professional studio.
-Editorial, advertising, and fashion designer clients included: L’Oreal; In Style, Aldo, I-D Magazine, Neiman Marcus, Bergdorf Goodman, Lucky Magazine, BCBG, Club Monaco, Parallel, Oprah Magazine, Emanuel Ungaro, Ungar Marie Claire, Frette, and many others.
+She earned her B.A. in Commercial Photography from East Texas State University and was an exclusive photo assistant with Steven Meisel for three years prior to beginning her own professional studio.
+Editorial, advertising, and fashion designer clients included: L’Oreal, In Style, Aldo, I-D Magazine, Neiman Marcus, Bergdorf Goodman, Lucky Magazine, BCBG, Club Monaco, Parallel, Oprah Magazine, Emanuel Ungaro, Ungar Marie Claire, Frette, and many others.

 Ms. Mata was Fashion Fights Cancer’s original board member and provider of FFC workshops.
 We love her and miss her.
 She is a constant inspiration.

 New Yorker Connie Angeles, a cancer survivor, is a participant in FFC workshops and programs.

 JENNIFER BRESLOW, LCAT, ATR-BC, CASAC